veo-labs/openveo-plugin-generator/docs/conf.md

     id: 'library-sell-books', // Permission id
     name: 'Sell', // Permission name
     description: 'Sell books', // Permission description
-    paths: [ // List of routes descriptors associated to the permission 'get /library/books/sell*'
+    paths: [ // List of rules associated to the permission 'get /library/books/:id/sell'
     ]
   },
   {
     id: 'library-buy-books', // Permission id
     name: 'Buy', // Permission name
     description: 'Buy books', // Permission description
-    paths: [ // List of routes descriptors associated to the permission 'get /library/books/buy*'
+    paths: [ // List of rules associated to the permission 'get /library/books/:id/buy'
     ]
   }
 ]
 ```

+A permission is defined by:

+  - an **id** which must be unique and prefix by the name of your plugin
+  - a **name** displayed in OpenVeo administration interface when listing permissions (it could be a translation id)
+  - a **description** not actually used (it could be a translation id)
+  - a list of **rules** this permission authorizes.
+In the above example, a user with permission **Sell** can perform requests on route **get /library/books/25/sell**.
+It uses a parameter (**:id**) to match routes containing dynamic parts.
+It is also possible to use a wildcard at the end of the rule like **/library/books/***

 ## Group permissions